BenLauwens/ThinkJulia.jl/docs/src/chap11.md

 A way of performing a computation.

 *hashtable*:
-The algorithm used to implement Python dictionaries.
+The algorithm used to implement Julia dictionaries.

 *hash function*:
 A function used by a hashtable to compute the location for a key.